habibakhan1/OCTANET_FEBRUARY-/README.md

 - **Social Media Links** – Connect with Burger Smash on various platforms

 Designed to be user-friendly and accessible, ensuring a smooth communication experience!

+## 💻 Installation
+1. Clone this repo or download ZIP
+2. Open `index.html` in any web browser

+## 📚 What I Learned
+- How to structure a basic web app
+- Improved my CSS styling and JavaScript DOM skills

+## 🚀 Future Improvements
+- Add local storage support
+- Connect with a backend to save tasks
+- Add dark mode